munificent/craftinginterpreters/book/optimization.md

 ## NaN Boxing

 This next optimization has a very different feel.
-Thankfully, despite the odd name, it does not involve pugilistics with your grandmother.
+Thankfully, despite the odd name, it does not involve punching your grandmother.
 It's different, but not, like, *that* different.
-With our previous optimization the profiler basically told us where the problem was and we just had to use a little ingenuity to come up with a solution.
+With our previous optimization the profiler told us where the problem was and we merely had to use some ingenuity to come up with a solution.

-**todo: illustrate?**

 This optimization is more subtle, and its performance effects more diffuse across the virtual machine.
 The profiler won't help us come up with this.